HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Besides old homes, I’ve also seen irregular-sized air vents in apartments.
 If you rent or live in a place where you can’t install a normal return vent, then a cut-to-fit air filter is your only choice.

-These air filters cut and stick easily with included velcro.
+These air filters cut and stick easily with included installation tape.
 They are efficient enough to filter out common household particles, but also lightweight enough to have minimal impact on airflow.

 Using cut to fit air filters for Window ACs